Veracruz (city): Education

 The Veracruz Institute of Technology was founded in 1946 by Ismael Lagunes Lastra.
 It started out as the School of Arts and Letters, with a mission to train students for the jobs associated with the developing port and industrial base of the city.
 It started teaching students at the secondary and high school level, later adding bachelor's degree programs.
 In 1952, the school received a grant of lands by the federal and state governments to expand.
 Technical programs were added in the 1960s and have become the main part of the school's work, Veracruz Institute of Technology is famous due to its bachelor of engineering in biochemical engineering, masters and PhD about food science and biochemical engineering.

 The Ilustre Instituto Veracruzano (Illustrious Veracruzan Institute) was founded in 1853.

 Transportation

-General Heriberto Jara International Airport serves the city with daily service to Mexico City as well as international service to Houston only.
-The commercial passenger airlines to currently serve VER airport are Aeromexico, Interjet, United Airlines, Aeromar Viva Aerobus and Mayair.
-In 2021, the airport handled 1,103,460 passengers.
+Veracruz International Airport serves the city with daily service to Mexico City as well as international service to Houston only.
+The commercial passenger airlines to currently serve VER airport are Aeroméxico, United Airlines, American Airlines, Viva, Volaris and Aerus.
+In 2023, the airport handled 1,665,694 passengers.

-Non-passenger rail transport (Kansas City Southern de México) connects Veracruz with Mexico City and state capital of Xalapa.
+Non-passenger rail transport (Kansas City Southern de México) connects Veracruz with Mexico City and the state capital, Xalapa.

 Veracruz is linked to Mexico City by a four-lane toll highway which also passes through Córdoba and Puebla.
 Halfway between Veracruz and Córdoba, it is connected to the La Tinaja-Cosoleacaque toll highway which goes as far as Villahermosa, Tabasco.
 Another toll highway goes to Xalapa.

-Urban transport formerly was provided by the Veracruz tram system, from 1908 – 1981.
-Now the city has buses, including trolley-replica tour buses that looks like former trams and highlighted at evening.
+Urban transport formerly was provided by the Veracruz tram system, from 1908 to 1981.
+The city has buses, including trolley-replica tour buses that resemble former trams.